 Over the years, ValleyCare has kept pace with state-of-the-art equipment and facilities, adding new programs and services to meet your needs and those of the community.
 At the same time, ValleyCare's hospital and medical staff have provided consistent, high-quality, yet compassionate and personalized care.
 This passion for excellence, coupled with the pursuit of leading-edge technology, is why you can expect superior medical care.

 In recent years, collaborations with research and teaching hospitals have enhanced important services in the Tri-Valley.
 Our affiliation with UCSF Benioff Children's Hospital has expanded regional access to high-quality perinatal and pediatric care, keeping our tiniest patients (and their moms) close to home.
-Our commitment to exceptional care for cancer patients is evidenced in ValleyCare's collaboration with the UC Davis Cancer Care Network, which brings a more focused level of care, including clinical trials, to our patients receiving cancer treatment.
+Our commitment to exceptional care for cancer patients is evidenced in ValleyCare's collaboration with the UCSF Helen Diller Family Comprehensive Cancer Center, which allows our community-based cancer center access to advanced cancer therapies through telemedicine and broader dissemination of clinical trials.

 Since 1961, ValleyCare has remained a private, nonprofit, tax-exempt health care system.
 It is not publicly owned or operated, nor is it tax-supported.
 The ValleyCare corporation reinvests any profits it makes from operations into new facilities, equipment and services, rather than providing them to outside owners in the form of dividends.